biddy1618/askchatbot/README-development.md

 You need to create a separate conda environment for each, and install the respective package in editable mode.

-(TODO: make it possible to install it in a single environment)

 ###### Conda: `askchatbot`

 ```bash